hygraph/status/site/content/incidents/schema-changes-degraded-performance.md

 ]
 resolved = false
 +++
-We are currently facing an issue causing some schema changes resulting into a deployment error.
+We are currently facing an issue causing some schema changes in the EU region resulting into a deployment error.
 Our Engineers are already looking into the issue!